Antti Niemi (footballer): Hearts

 Niemi moved to Edinburgh to join Heart of Midlothian in December 1999.
 He became a hero for Hearts fans in the three years he played at Tynecastle.
-He put in some fantastic performances which helped Hearts maintain their status as Scotland's best team outside the Old Firm.
 Niemi also became famous in Scotland for his ability to save penalties, demonstrating this skill when saving from Dundee United's Charlie Miller and Dunfermline Athletic's Scott Thomson.
 Niemi also played in European competition for Hearts against opponents such as Stuttgart.

-In a more light-hearted incident, Niemi was also famously during his time at Hearts the subject of a call during a phone-in on radio channel talkSPORT, in which a Scottish fan queried why Niemi had not been called up to the Scotland national team.
-When presenter Arthur Albiston told the caller that Niemi was in fact Finnish, the caller replied 'He's not finished, he's only 28!'
+In a more light-hearted incident, Niemi was also famously during his time at Hearts the subject of a call during a phone-in on radio channel Talksport, in which a Scottish fan queried why Niemi had not been called up to the Scotland national team.
+When presenter Arthur Albiston told the caller that Niemi was in fact Finnish, the caller replied "He's no' finish', he's only 28!"

 Upon his retirement, Niemi recalled his time at Hearts, quoting: "it was all good.
 Looking back, everything went so well – it was a lovely club, the team was doing well, I was playing well and we had a good manager in Jim Jefferies".

 Southampton

-After three seasons in Edinburgh, Niemi moved to Southampton in 2002.
+After three seasons in Edinburgh, Niemi moved to Southampton in 2002 for a fee of £2 million.
 He played for Southampton in the 2003 FA Cup final against Arsenal, which the Saints lost 1–0; Niemi became the first goalkeeper to be substituted in an FA Cup Final when he was replaced by Paul Jones during the game due to a calf injury.
 In a game against Fulham in the 2002–03 season, he came up for a corner in injury time with Southampton trailing 2–1.
 The ball fell at his feet and he crashed a shot against the crossbar, and Michael Svensson was able to turn in the rebound, salvaging a draw.
 In March 2004 he saved a Michael Owen penalty to help his team to a 2–0 win over Liverpool.
 There was much speculation regarding Niemi's future at Southampton with a host of leading Premier League clubs rumoured to be interested in his services, such as Manchester United and Arsenal.
 After Southampton were relegated in 2005 and failed to challenge for promotion in the following season, Niemi decided to return to the Premiership with Fulham, for whom he signed in January 2006.
 Niemi would describe being relegated as a "first bad experience in British football".